yuriykapustyan/DevOps_BaseCamp/Homework6/README.md

 URL Azure Azure instance: http://172.174.49.141

 Want to try this project?
-You need to have on you computer: git ssh-key terraform
+You need to have:
+git
+ssh public key
+terraform
 Azure accout
 AWS account